For Program Booklet, see page 61 of

 confused with full moon).
 It is not simply calculated

-astronomically, but based on observation by reliable witnesses and then
+astronomically.
+It but was based on observation by reliable witnesses and then

-sanctification by the Sanhedrin.
+sanctification by the Sanhedrin in Temple times.
 During this present period of time while the

 Sanhedrin is not functioning due to lack of

-though our Julian Calendar has obscured this meaning.
+though our Gregorian Calendar has obscured this meaning.
 The Biblical months are

 called: Nisan, Iyyar, Sivan, Tammuz, Av, Elul, Tishrei, Heshvan, Kislev, Tevet,

 Shevat, and Adar.
-In leap years, which occur seven out of nineteen years, there
+In leap years, which generally occur seven out of nineteen years, the

 ROSH